Crew of the Rocinante

 - Exotic Extended Marriage: He has five fathers and three mothers who run a farm on Earth.

-- Freudian Excuse: Holden's need to do the right thing stems from having been told since birth that he was meant to prevent injusticenote and he identified with Don Quixote after having been read the story by Mother-Elise as a child.
+- Freudian Excuse: Holden's need to do the right thing stems from having been told since birth that he was meant to prevent injusticenote and he identified with Don Quixote after having been read the story to him by Mother-Elise as a child.

 - Mama's Boy: Holden has eight parents (three of them mothers) but Elise, the mother who carried him to term, says that he's really her baby.
 He left Earth because Elise told him to and only keeps in contact with her.